Nuclear Regulatory Commission.

 If you are requesting or aggregating comments from other persons for submission to the NRC, then you should inform those persons not to include identifying or contact information that they do not want to be publicly disclosed in their comment submission.
 Your request should state that the NRC does not routinely edit comment submissions to remove such information before making the comment submissions available to the public or entering the comment submissions into ADAMS.

-The NRC is considering issuance of an amendment to Facility Operating License Nos.
-NPF-91 and NPF-92, issued to the licensees for operation of the VEGP Units 3 and 4 located in Burke County, Georgia.
+The NRC is considering issuance of an amendment to Combined License Nos.
+NPF-91 and NPF-92, issued to SNC and Georgia Power Company for operation of the VEGP, Units 3 and 4, located in Burke County, Georgia.

 Before any issuance of the proposed license amendment, the NRC will need to make the findings required by the Atomic Energy Act of 1954, as amended (the Act), and NRC's regulations.